 Step 1: Accept the damaged shipment.
 Failure to accept the shipment will delay the claim process.

 Step 2: Mark the Proof of Delivery document with a notation that the contents are “damaged” or “missing.”
 Be specific about any damages or loss to your shipment.

 Step 3: Log in to your My FreightCenter account.
 Click on the “File Claim” link next to the shipment in question.
-Depending on what carrier you chose, you may need to contact our Resolutions Department by email to open a Damage Claim Ticket.
+Depending on your chosen carrier, you may need to contact our Claims Department by email to open a Damage Claim Ticket.

-Step 4: Wait for the carrier to walk you through its specific claim process or wait for a Resolutions Department member to help you.
+Step 4: Wait for the carrier to walk you through its specific claim process or wait for a Claims Department member to help you.

 Remember, the damage claims process may take anywhere from 30 to a full 120 days.
 Pictures and manufacturer’s documentation or receipt showing value may help carriers expedite the process.

 All freight shipments are legally required to come with carrier-provided limited liability coverage.
 This limited liability coverage provided by the carrier is either a flat rate policy or an amount that adjusts based on the weight and the freight class.
 However, carrier-provided coverage doesn’t always reflect the actual value of the item being shipped.
 So, if your item is worth more than the standard coverage amount, it may be worth adding an independent freight insurance policy to cover your shipment.

 Freight insurance provides additional coverage beyond the carrier’s default limited liability protection policy.
 These independent policies that are purchased through a third party can offer protection for the full value of your shipment and remove the need to prove liability if any damage or loss of shipment occurs.
 It’s important to consider all your coverage options because having additional coverage could greatly reduce the freight claims process.

 Work with the Experts in Shipping